9 reasons blink-182’s Mark Hoppus is one of the most decent men in rock

 It would be nice to be pals with Mark Hoppus, wouldn’t it?
-Depending on how old you are (he’s 46 now, twice the age he was when singing about nobody liking you for not being grown-up enough at the ripe old age of 23), he seems like he’d be either a great bessie mate, a great bessie mate’s dad or a great, er, son?
+Depending on how old you are (he’s 49 now, more than twice the age he was when singing about nobody liking you for not being grown-up enough at the ripe old age of 23), he seems like he’d be either a great bessie mate, a great bessie mate’s dad or a great, er, son?
 He seems like a good dude, is what we’re saying.
 He’d be endlessly entertaining company, but also seems like he’d have your back if anything in your life went pear-shaped.

-So join us as we run through a few of the many things that make Mark Hoppus, the pop-punk world’s cheerful dad, seem like the most decent man in the whole world of rock.
+So join us as we run through a few of the many things that make Mark Hoppus – the pop-punk world’s cheerful dad – seem like the most decent man in the whole world of rock…

 Mark shows up in the excellent 2011 documentary The Other F Word, a look at punk rock dads (which, at at least one point, will make you cry like a tiny baby) and just comes across as a lovely chap, gleefully recounting his son Jack spewing forth an impressive stream of unparliamentary language.

-He’s still at it – Mark can be seen in the Home Is Such A Lonely Place video giving Jack guitar lessons.
+And he’s still at it – Mark can be seen in the Home Is Such A Lonely Place video giving Jack guitar lessons.
 In fact, he embraces his paternal status so much that his name on Twitter was “dad” for about a year.

 A lot of the rest of the points on this list might be about his Twitter presence, because it’s so goddamn good.
-A 46-year-old millionaire simply shouldn’t be able to tap into the mind of the common internet user in as consistently funny a way as this dude does.
+A 49-year-old millionaire simply shouldn’t be able to tap into the mind of the common internet user in as consistently funny a way as this dude does.
 Whether it’s bleak tweets about the futility of existence or pitch-perfect observations the minutiae of pop culture, he thinks exactly how we do.

 There’s something nice about someone unashamedly being in their own favourite band.
 As the only remaining founding member of blink-182, and the only person to have played at every one of their gigs ever, who can blame him for being a fan of his own music?
 In that The Other F Word clip above, Mark talks about listening to his own records in the car.
 He’s frequently seen wearing his own merch (including his own branded socks) and produces the best blink-182-based material of anyone on the internet, whether putting a decades-old mystery to rest…